Pattern Creation Tools Guide

 Default Configuration (Optimal)โ

-The default Brobot configuration is optimized for patterns created with Windows Snipping Tool, SikuliX IDE, or Brobot FFmpeg Tool:
+The default Brobot configuration is optimized for patterns created with Windows Snipping Tool, SikuliX IDE, or Brobot FFmpeg Tool.
+See the Properties Reference for complete configuration options.

 # Already configured in brobot-defaults.properties